 Kīlauea Iki hike – This 2-4 hour loop hike is through lush rain forest down to the crater floor.
 The exposed old lava flow is incredible.
 This was our second favorite hike in the park.

 Thurston lava tube – At the end of the Kīlauea Iki Trail is the Thurston Lava Tube.
 This is a 20-minute walk through a dark lava tube.
 Headlamp required.

 End of Chain of Craters Road – Drive to the end of the road near the Hōlei Sea Arch.
 Walk to where the lava takes over the road for an awesome photo opp.

 Kamokuna Lava viewing – This is by far the best activity in the park and should be done in the afternoon and early evening to see the lava in full glory.
 The lava flow is constantly changing.
 As of August 2017 access is available from two directions.
-From the east side of the park the trail is a 4.2 mile hike or bike ride over gravel road.
-For the best lava experience we recommend to go from the west side of the park at the End of Chain of Craters Road.
-This is a 5 mile hike, partially on gravel road and partially over old lava flow is our favorite hike on the Big Island.
+From the east side of the park, the trail is a 4.2-mile hike or bike ride over a gravel road.
+For the best lava experience, we recommend going from the west side of the park at the End of Chain of Craters Road.
+This is a 5-mile hike, partly on a gravel road and partly over old lava flow is our favorite hike on the Big Island.
 For this hike, it is crucial to have good shoes and a flashlight or headlamp to return after dark.
 For up to date information, check out whats going on with the lava flow.